The Long War, Part 25/ The Battle of Miriszló, 1600

 The Voivode accused Basta of being delayed because he had been bribed by Báthori András.
 Let me remark: late Báthori András, the one who was killed by the Székely troops of Voivode Michael was said to have wanted to bring Transylvania back to the Sultan’s side.
 It is obvious, that Basta was deeply hurt by the accusation and their later relationship with Michael has suffered this incident dearly.

 Initially, Michael acted on behalf of King Habsburg Rudolf but gradually has become more and more independent from him.
 The Wallachian nobles appeared in his court and he summoned Diets.
 He tried to balance himself between the Sublime Porte and Prague.
 When the envoys (Ungnad David and Székely Mihály) of King Rudolf arrived there to take over the country in the first part of 1600, Michael II demanded a very high price in exchange for it.
 He wanted to remain the Governor of Transylvania as long as he would live and later he demanded the title of a “Prince” as well.
-He also demanded to rule Moldova and Wallachia and the Partium, including further properties and castles, making claims for the territories which were still in the hands of the Turks, too.
+He also demanded to rule the two Romanian lands, Moldova and Wallachia, and the Partium region between Transylvania and Hungary, including further properties and castles, making claims for the territories which were still in the hands of the Turks, too.

 Csáky Pál was in the second line with his 2000 riders.
 Johann Pezzen stood with his 1,500 German riflemen in the Third line.
 On his left, there was Basta with 4,000 infantrymen and with 12 cannons and on his right side, there were Thököly Sebestyén and Bocskai István with 2,000 Hussars.
 Yes, as you can see Bocskai, later Prince of Transylvania still fought on the Habsburgs’ side.
 Here you can read more about him:

-He stood his cannons between the first and the second line.
-In his third line, he deployed 4,000 Romanian, Serbian, and Székely soldiers, led by him personally.
-He left 3,000 Székelys in reserve and Michael placed some 800-men-strong Hungarian bodyguard unit behind them because he didn’t trust the Székelys.
+He deployed his cannons between the first and the second line.
+In his third line, he deployed 4,000 Wallachian (Romanian), Serbian, and Székely soldiers, led by him personally.
+He left 3,000 Székelys in reserve and Michael placed his 800-men-strong Hungarian bodyguard unit behind them because he didn’t trust the Székelys.
 The Székelys were supporting him because they hoped for recovering their ancient privileges.
 You can read more about these Hungarian border-guards here:

 General Basta, according to his plan, pretended a withdrawal in order to entice his enemies to the field.
 Csáky and the army of the general withdrew towards Décse and put Miriszló on fire.
 The voivode, thinking himself the victor, followed the retiring forces.
 The Transylvanian-Habsburg army took up new positions and deployed itself at Décse but now it was Basta himself who stood right behind the vanguard with a group of riders, 3,000 German infantrymen following him, with 1,500 Silesian riders on both sides of him.
 The Hungarian and the Transylvanian units lined up on the two wings.